ORTHOIN3D/interntest/README.md

-# Instruction
+# Instructions

 ## Introduction: the application

-The main objective is to develop a new online web software to drive a 3d model printer: run process on input model, check the result and send instruction to the printer.
+The main objective is to develop a new online web software to drive a 3d model printer: run process on the input model, check the result and send commands to the printer.

 The applications is composed of "pages":

 - Three web pages, home, inspector and printer
 - Home: list all previous uploaded model
 - Inspector: upload new model, run process on it, vizualize the results
-- Printer: drive a printer API to send model and read the printer states
+- Printer: drive a printer API to send a model and read the printer states

 ## Instructions